9781771606936_cover Enlarge Cover

 Günther Bloch has observed wild wolves in Poland, Slovakia, Spain, Italy, and North America.
 He is the author of six international bestselling books and several hundred magazine articles on wolf and dog behaviour.
 He has been the owner of the Canid Behaviour Center, a research facility in Germany, since 1977.
 In 1999 he founded the International Symposium on Canids, where scientists from around the world share the latest research findings on canid behaviour every three years.
 Günther first came to Canada to watch wolves in 1986.
 He did den-site observational research in 1993 in the Northwest Territories and studied wolf behaviour in the Bow River Valley of Banff National Park for Parks Canada from 1992 to 2003.
 He continued observing Bow Valley wolf behaviour independently from 2003 to 2014.
 Günther lives on an acreage on the south side of the Porcupine Hills in Alberta with his wife, Karin, and dogs, Timber and Raissa.

 John E. Marriott is one of Canada’s premier professional wildlife and nature photographers, with a career spanning two decades and images published worldwide in National Geographic, BBC Wildlife, Canadian Geographic, Maclean’s, and Reader’s Digest.
 He is also the wildlife photography columnist for Outdoor Photography Canada magazine.
 His books with RMB include The Pipestone Wolves: The Rise and Fall of a Wolf Family (with Günther Bloch), What Bears Teach Us (with Sarah Elmeligi), and The Kootenay Wolves: Five Years Following a Wild Wolf Pack.
 John has also produced four coffee-table books, including: Banff & Lake Louise: Images of Banff National Park, Wildlife of the Canadian Rockies: A Glimpse at Life on the Wild Side, The Canadian Rockies: Banff, Jasper & Beyond, and Tall Tales, Long Lenses: My Adventures in Photography.
 John prides himself on being a conservation photographer known for capturing wilderness scenes and wild, free-roaming animals in their natural habitats.
-He currently lives in Canmore, Alberta, with his wife, Jennifer.
+John currently lives in Canmore, Alberta, with his wife, Jennifer.

 Mike Gibeau is the carnivore specialist for Parks Canada and an adjunct professor in the Geography Department at the University of Calgary.
 He also maintains an office with the Alberta Cooperative Conservation Research Unit.
 Mike has extensive experience in the ecology and management of large carnivores, including research on coyotes, wolves, black bears, and grizzly bears, with a decade of research dedicated to investigating the impacts of human activity on grizzly bears.
 Much of his time is currently spent coordinating grizzly bear conservation and policy programs in the mountain national parks.
 He also advises decision makers on management of large carnivores in the Canadian Rocky Mountains.
 Mike is not only involved in the biology of large carnivores but has a keen interest in interdisciplinary problem solving, the social context of carnivore conservation and the links between science and policy.
 His focus lies in applying innovative conservation measures on the ground.
 He has a MSc in wildlife biology from the University of Montana and a PhD in conservation biology from the University of Calgary.
 Mike has spent close to 30 years working in Canadian national parks, originally as a park warden and now a biologist.